RAGECOOP/RAGECOOP-V/README.md

 Download compiled binaries here:
 [Release](https://gitlab.com/justasausage/RageCOOP-V/-/tree/main/Release)

-Please note that this is incompatible with all previous versions of ragecoop, remove old files before installing this.
+Please note that this is incompatible with all previous versions of ragecoop, remove old files before installing.